CruGlobal/terraform-provider-semaphoreui/README.md

 The [SemaphoreUI Provider](https://registry.terraform.io/providers/CruGlobal/semaphoreui/latest/docs) enables [Terraform](https://terraform.io) to manage [SemaphoreUI](https://semaphoreui.com/) resources.

+This project uses Conventional Commits in order to automatically manage releases as well as keeping the CHANGELOG.md updated.
+CHANGELOG follows the Keep a Changelog spec.

 ## WARNING
 This provider requires changes to SemaphoreUI API which are not yet released.
 It will not function until those changes have been released. https://github.com/semaphoreui/semaphore/pull/2553
+Changes are currently in the `develop` branch of the SemaphoreUI project.

 ### SemaphoreUI API Client